nicwortel/phpstorm-ide-config/README.md

+# PhpStorm IDE configuration

 [![PhpStorm version](https://img.shields.io/badge/PhpStorm-2016.3-brightgreen.svg)](https://www.jetbrains.com/phpstorm/)

-This is my global configuration for [PhpStorm](https://www.jetbrains.com/phpstorm/).
-PhpStorm is an IDE for PHP.
+This is my global configuration for [PhpStorm](https://www.jetbrains.com/phpstorm/), my favorite IDE for PHP.
 I have some custom configuration for code styling, inspections and file templates, and I use
 Git to track these configuration files and to synchronize them between workstations.
 The code style rules follow PSR-2 but I also added some things that are not specified in the PSR guidelines.

 Feel free to use or fork this repository.
 Note that I use PhpStorm 2016.3.
 I cannot guarantee compatibility with other versions of PhpStorm.